Skip to content

 • Truth.
 It does not prove the submitted state was correct.

-• Analytics.
-No payload search, aggregations, or dashboards.
+• Observability.
+It does not replace logs, tracing, metrics, payload search, aggregations, or dashboards.

 WHY IT EXISTS